top of page

 • If students need to be absent for one or more days because of special circumstances, their parents must email their child’s tutor teacher and cc note@howick.school.nz This should be submitted at least two days before the intended absence.

-• Students who arrive at any time after the start of the school day must bring an explanation note from their parent/caregiver.
-Alternatively, the parent/caregiver can email note@howick.school.nz Students must also report to the Student Office for a late pass.
+• Students who arrive after 8:50am must bring an explanation note from their parent/caregiver.
+Alternatively, the parent/caregiver can email note@howick.school.nz.
+Students must also report to the Student Office for a late pass.

 • All Year 13 students are permitted to leave the school grounds at interval and lunchtime.
 All other students must remain on site at interval and lunchtime.